snowplow-archive/snowplow.github.com/_posts/2015-02-xx-uploading-snowplow-events-to-bigquery.md

 category: Research
 ---

-As part of my internship here at Snowplow, I've been experimenting with using Scala to upload Snowplow-enriched events to Google's BigQuery database.
-The final goal is to be able to stream data in realtime, or near realtime, from an Amazon Kinesis stream to BigQuery.
-This blog will cover:
+As part of my winternship here at Snowplow Analytics in London, I've been experimenting with using Scala to upload Snowplow's enriched events to [Google's BigQuery] [bigquery] database.
+The ultimate goal is to add BigQuery support to both Snowplow pipelines, including being able to stream data in near-realtime from an Amazon Kinesis stream to BigQuery.
+This blog post will cover:

 1. [Setting up a BigQuery project](/blog/2015-01-19-uploading-snowplow-data-to-bigquery#setup)
 2. [Uploading enriched data, using a command line function](/blog/2015-01-19-uploading-snowplow-data-to-bigquery#upload)